Mysterios

 The Mysterios were an American professional wrestling tag team composed of Rey Mysterio and his son Dominik Mysterio.
-They are one-time WWE SmackDown Tag Team Champions, making them the first father and son team to have won a tag team championship in WWE.
+Individually, both Rey and Dominik currently perform on WWE's Raw brand.
+They are former one-time SmackDown Tag Team Champions, making them the first father and son team to have won a tag team championship in WWE.

 History

 Dominik's early appearances (2003–2019)

-Dominik made his first professional wrestling appearance on the June 5, 2003 edition of SmackDown! at just 6 years old when he was in the crowd along with his mother Angie and his younger sister Aalyah watching his father Rey Mysterio win the WWE Cruiserweight Championship from Matt Hardy.
+Dominik made his first professional wrestling appearance on the June 5, 2003 edition of SmackDown! at 6 years old when he was in the crowd along with his mother Angie and his younger sister Aalyah watching his father Rey Mysterio win the WWE Cruiserweight Championship from Matt Hardy.
 After the match, Dominik came over the barricade and into the ring to celebrate with his father, who promptly gave him a massive hug and hoisted him up on his shoulders.
 Dominik made his second appearance on the December 11 edition of SmackDown! in the crowd again with Angie and Aalyah watching his father compete against WWE Champion Brock Lesnar in a non-title match in a losing effort.

 In the summer of 2005, Dominik made his third appearance in WWE at the age of 8, but this time in a more prominent role, as part of his father Rey's ongoing feud with Eddie Guerrero, in which the two rivals fought for custody of him.
 During the storyline, Guerrero stated that he was Dominik's (kayfabe) biological father.
 Mysterio defeated Guerrero in a ladder match for custody of Dominik at SummerSlam.
 He made two more appearances in 2006, first at WrestleMania 22 with Angie and Aalyah watching his father win the World Heavyweight Championship for the first time and second on the September 15 edition of SmackDown! where he watched backstage as his father battled with Mr. Kennedy.
 Mysterio would lose this match after Chavo Guerrero and Vickie Guerrero showed up on the stage with Gutiérrez to distract Mysterio as Kennedy rolled him up for the win.
 He once again appeared on the March 12, 2010 episode of SmackDown, this time during the feud between Rey Mysterio and the Straight Edge Society (CM Punk, Luke Gallows, and Serena).

 On the March 19, 2019 episode of SmackDown Live, Dominik appeared with his father, Rey Mysterio, who announced that he would be facing Samoa Joe for the WWE United States Championship at WrestleMania 35.
-He once again appeared on Raw from April to June, during the feud between Mysterio and Joe.
+He appeared on Raw from April to June, during the feud between Mysterio and Joe.
 During the following months, he was involved in his father's storylines and matches, including getting physically involved in Rey's WWE Championship match against Brock Lesnar at Survivor Series, where they attacked Lesnar and performed a double 619, but Rey was nonetheless defeated.